 Welcome to Science of Contemporary Issues I!
-CHEM 1001 is the first class is a three-quarter sequence focused on real-world applications of chemistry.
-The first quarter focuses on sustainability, pollution, and climate change.
-To understand these topics, we will explore the behavior of gases, properties of solutions, chemical reactions in the atmosphere, and acid-base chemistry.
+CHEM 1002 is the second class of a three-quarter sequence focused on real-world applications of chemistry.
+This quarter will focus on the chemistry of water, nuclear power, nuclear weapons, electrical devices, renewable power plants, and carbon dioxide in the ocean. first quarter focuses on sustainability, pollution, and climate change.
+To understand these topics, we will explore fundamental aspects of non-covalent interactions, nuclear chemistry, and redox reactions.

-Lecture Instructor: Professor Bryan J. Cowen; Laboratory Instructor: Professor Emily Barter
+Lecture Instructor: Professor Bryan J. Cowen; Laboratory Instructor: Professor Emily Barter e-mail: bryan.cowen@du.edu